www-splitcells-net/net.splitcells.network/projects/net.splitcells.network.blog/src/main/hugo/content/blog/2021-07-07-Creating-The-First-Public-Release.md

 title: On Creating The First Public Release
 date: 2021-07-07
 author: Mārtiņš Avots
+license: EPL-2.0 OR MIT OR GPL-2.0-or-later WITH Classpath-exception-2.0
 ---
 # Human's Software Development
 Have you heard of phrases like